-Finally, just as post-speech gestures follow the speech they modify, post-text emoji fully follow the written text that they modify.
+Just as post-text gestures follow the speech they modify, post-text emoji fully follow the written text that they modify.
 As Pierini (2021) observes, the emoji and the modified text can be separated by an ellipsis or a dash, as in (19) and (20), or, in a more naturalistic text messaging sequence, the emoji could appear after the relevant text by popping up in a subsequent text message, as in Figure 1.